LukWebsForge/TwitchChat/README.md

 ### Download

-I recommend you to use a maven project for your application.
+I recommend you to use a Maven project for your application.
-You can access this library via [JitPack](https://jitpack.io/#LukWebsForge/TwitchChat):
+You can access this library via [JitPack](https://jitpack.io/#LukWebsForge/TwitchChat).
 ```xml
 <repositories>
     <repository>